 The Blue Bench strives to one day live in a world without sexual assault and its repercussions.
-It used to be known as RAAP (Rape Assistance and Awareness Program), but changed its name since some survivors do not identify what happened to them as rape.
-It is now The Blue Bench, Blue for sexual assault awareness month, April, and Bench as a public place to break the silence on this issue.
-They serve anyone who seeks help, ignoring religious, political views.
+Its name, The Blue Bench, represents Blue for sexual assault awareness month, April, and Bench as a public place to break the silence on this issue.
+Through prevention and care, they serve anyone who seeks help, in spite of any particular religious, political views.
 The organization is working towards their mission every single day with programs like little to no-cost therapy and hospital advocacy, which are valuable resources for survivors, along with prevention education programs in public school .

 The role I play in the organization is that of outreach and fundraising; I’m a canvasser!
 Having never canvassed before this job, I was extremely intimidated by everyone and everything, but after settling down I realized it’s one of the most welcoming working environments that I’ve been a part of.
 Not only are our mornings filled with rounds of introductions to get to know each other a little more, but we also have briefings in which other organizations brief us on their work or a staff briefing.
 I have learned that the group of individuals working here are well versed in social justice topics, and truly acknowledge the privilege they possess.
 Not only do I get to work alongside an amazing group of activists who lift me up, but I also get to be up to date about politics, especially with all that’s going on.